How to Hear God Clearly: Your Ultimate Guide for Hearing God

 But here's what excites me most about your journey: You're about to discover that God has likely been speaking to you all along in ways you haven't yet recognized.

 In Part 2, we'll explore 12 specific ways God communicates with His children: from the gentle whisper of inner knowing to the rare but powerful audible voice, from dreams and visions to the word gifts of fellow believers.
-You'll discover which channels God most often uses with YOU, and you'll gain practical tools to sharpen your spiritual hearing in each area.
+You'll discover which channels God most often uses with you, and you'll gain practical tools to sharpen your spiritual hearing in each area.

 Continue to Part 2: 12 Ways to Hear From God.